Sanmina (SANM)

 5. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Sanmina grew its sales at a sluggish 3.2% compounded annual growth rate.
-This fell short of our benchmark for the industrials sector and is a tough starting point for our analysis.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Sanmina grew its sales at a mediocre 6.3% compounded annual growth rate.
+This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Sanmina’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 4.6% annually.
-Sanmina isn’t alone in its struggles as the Electrical Systems industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
+Sanmina’s recent performance shows its demand has slowed as its annualized revenue growth of 5% over the last two years was below its five-year trend.

-This quarter, Sanmina reported modest year-on-year revenue growth of 3.9% but beat Wall Street’s estimates by 2.2%.
-Company management is currently guiding for a 52% year-on-year increase in sales next quarter.
+This quarter, Sanmina reported magnificent year-on-year revenue growth of 59%, and its $3.19 billion of revenue beat Wall Street’s estimates by 3.3%.
+Company management is currently guiding for a 63.8% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 7.4% over the next 12 months.
-Although this projection implies its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 59.4% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and indicates its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power

 Sanmina has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 8.3% gross margin over the last five years.
-Said differently, Sanmina had to pay a chunky $91.73 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 8.2% gross margin over the last five years.
+That means Sanmina paid its suppliers a lot of money ($91.77 for every $100 in revenue) to run its business.

-In Q3, Sanmina produced a 9.1% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Sanmina’s gross profit margin came in at 7.6% this quarter, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin